 Of course, the numbers are definitely varied from industry to industry, even varied from business to business.
 According to the Talent Development Association, the sectors that spend the most money on training are Healthcare, Pharmaceuticals, Finance, Insurance and Real Estate.

-The impacts of training in the digital workplace
+Training and developing employees in the digital workplace

 Overall, spending money on training instead of giving free studying resources to the staff might seem like a high cost.
 However, highly efficient companies always invest a lot of both time and money in training.
-The reason being it truly increases the productivity and also ensures that the workforce is up on the latest technologies.
+The reason being it indeed increases productivity and also ensures that the workforce is up on the latest technologies.

 The American Association for Training and Development has studied more than 2,500 companies and their training policies.
 Surprisingly, organisations with a comprehensive training program have higher profit margins (24% higher than average) and higher turnover per employee (outstanding 218%).